+It is clear that the single most difficult issues facing low income residents in the City is the lack of affordable housing, additional subsidies and economic opportunities.
 The Authority is working with a number of partners to acquire and rehabilitate foreclosed properties in the City and rent them to low income families.
-The Authority is also searching for additional rental assistance units and intends to use the Housing Choice Project Based Voucher program to attract above average units and to encourage investment in the city's housing stock.
+The Authority is also searching for additional rental assistance units.
 We have submitted a grant application for a public housing family self-sufficiency coordinator to supplement the good work that is currently being done in the family self sufficiency program.
 The Authority is also a strong partner with the local and regional homeless coalitions and has two homeless programs.
 It is our goal to create a continuum of care for families in distress due to their housing situation to allow families to access the continuum at the appropriate level and to offer opportunities for economic and housing self sufficiency.
 We are also exploring partnerships with private and non profits entities to develop mixed income developments in and around the intermodal transportation hub in the City.